Kelcode-Dev/eternium/README.md

   - **Multi-Step Reasoning**: Capable of complex, multi-step, multi-agent workflows to answer questions or perform tasks.
   - **Persistent Memory**: The Memory Agent uses a Milvus vector database to learn and recall information across restarts.
   - **Service Integrations**: Out-of-the-box support for Kubernetes, Docker, Helm, Prometheus, Harbor, MySQL, and more.
-  - **Containerized & Deployable**: Comes with a `Dockerfile` and a Helm chart for easy deployment into any Kubernetes cluster.
+  - **Containerised & Deployable**: Comes with a `Dockerfile` and a Helm chart for easy deployment into any Kubernetes cluster.

 ### The Agency Team